tanenbaum/cv/static/pdf.md

 Routine involvement in the planning and design of a diverse range of systems, including multi-tenant eHealth products.

-  - Used well-established patterns for code modularity and reuse, following DRY/SOLID principles, ensuring testability through abstraction.
+  - Using well-established patterns for code modularity and reuse, following DRY/SOLID principles, ensuring testability through abstraction.
-  - Architect of a number of robust web service APIs to facilitate simple system integration.
-Ensured auto-generated documentation of operations and authentication methods.
+  - Architect of a number of robust web APIs to facilitate simple system integration, providing client SDKs through Swagger.io.
   - Designed polyglot persistence and caching strategies for large and complex data sets.
   - Leveraged Microsoft Azure as a hybrid cloud solution for hosting application components, such as queues, workers, caching layers and web services.